Suicideboys: Musical style

 The music of Suicideboys varies between different subgenres of rap; while some songs have melancholy tones with lyrical content that focuses on subjects such as depression and suicidal ideation (topics not widely exposed in rap music), others are wildly aggressive, with themes of violence and sexual content.
 Some of their music is based around life growing up in New Orleans; song titles such as Audubon, Tulane, Elysian Fields and St. Bernard reflect streets and neighborhoods that influenced the lives of Arceneaux and Petrou.

 There is a clear Three 6 Mafia influence in much of their music, with many earlier Suicideboys songs using samples from the group's songs, most notably in Mask & Da Glock.
 While the use of Three 6 Mafia has been met with reservations by some of its former members, particularly Gangsta Boo, it has been embraced by others; founding member Juicy J has been vocal about his support and mentorship of Suicideboys and enlisted the duo to produce his mixtapes Highly Intoxicated and ShutDaF*kUp, featuring artists such as ASAP Rocky, Cardi B, Wiz Khalifa, and XXXTentacion.

-A large portion of their music focuses on depression and its symptoms, an angle not often received in mainstream hip hop; Arceneaux elaborated on this in an interview with Mass Appeal, stating, "A lot of people take it as emo, or depressed music, or negative music... it's really just connecting.
+A large portion of their music focuses on depression and its symptoms, an angle not often received in mainstream hip-hop; Arceneaux elaborated on this in an interview with Mass Appeal, stating, "A lot of people take it as emo, or depressed music, or negative music... it's really just connecting.
 It's therapy, through music".

 Excluding occasional guest producers and usage of purchased instrumental loops (especially from the website "Big Citi Loops"), the entirety of Suicideboys' discography is self-produced, primarily by Arceneaux under his pseudonym Budd Dwyer (an homage to the politician of the same name).
 Arceneaux has produced tracks for multiple artists, including Denzel Curry, Dash, and Juicy J; additionally, he states that he once held an in-house deal with Universal/Republic.

 Personal lives

 Drug addiction

 Both Arceneaux and Petrou have struggled with drug addiction.
 Arceneaux revealed in a No Jumper interview that at one point in his life he would lure people to him on Craigslist in order to rob them just to feed his addiction.
 Arceneaux states that he has been sober since February 2019 and maintains his sobriety by attending twelve-step programs and therapy sessions.
-In October 2020, following an intervention by their management, Petrou checked himself into a drug rehabilitation facility and has remained sober since then; although he has said that he continues to smoke marijuana.
+In October 2020, following an intervention by their management, Petrou checked himself into a drug rehabilitation facility and claims to have "remained sober" despite smoking marijuana.